desmarais-lab/NetworkInference/README.md

 <img src="readme_files/figure-markdown_github/unnamed-chunk-14-1.png" style="display: block; margin: auto;" />

+This produces a ['violin plot'](https://en.wikipedia.org/wiki/Violin_plot) for each cascade with the single diffusion events overplotted as dots.
+As we already saw in the previous visualization, the policy data has a lot of ties (i.e. many states adopted a policy in the same year) which is indicated by the areas of higher density in the violin plot.

 ### Inferring the Latent Diffusion Network

 The `netinf` algorithm is implemented in the `netinf()` function.
 Besides the data, the function takes three parameters.